Siavashiii/FuzzySystem/README.md

-# Mamdani Fuzzy Inference System (FIS) Implementation
+# fuzzyTA1 Jupyter Notebook Implementation

-This repository contains a Python implementation of a Mamdani Fuzzy Inference System (FIS).
+This repository contains a Jupyter Notebook implementation of a Mamdani Fuzzy Inference System (FIS).
 It is designed to model complex systems using fuzzy logic to make decisions based on imprecise inputs.
 The system processes inputs through membership functions and applies fuzzy logic rules to compute an output that is defuzzified to a crisp value.

 ## Installation